Looking for things to do in Chelsea NYC?

 Today, though, you won’t see so much as a smudge on the subway cars.
 Instead, street artists have commissioned works on buildings throughout neighborhoods like Chelsea in Manhattan or Bushwick in Brooklyn.

-You’ll spot street art from walking the High Line.
-Or look for favorites like the Gandhi and Mother Teresa mural at on W. 18th Street and 10th Avenue.
+You’ll spot street art by walking the High Line.
+Or look for favorites like the Gandhi and Mother Teresa mural on W. 18th Street and 10th Avenue.

 13. Just Try to Eat at All of the Restaurants in Chelsea!

 The food scene in Chelsea is eclectic, to say the least.
 The best restaurants in Chelsea NYC will depend on what your taste buds are in the mood for.
 No matter what, from bagels to tacos to sushi, you’re not going to be disappointed with your choice of good eats in Chelsea.